1. Brook Farm (1841-1846): The Transcendentalist Romance

 4. Oneida (1848−1881): The Complex Marriage

 The Oneida colonists in upstate New York considered themselves all to be married to each other in a practice they called “complex marriage.”
-Monogamy was thoroughly rejected, and all decisions about childbearing and procreation were handled by committee.
+Monogamy was thoroughly rejected, and all decisions about childbearing and procreation were handled by a committee.
 Not to say there weren’t slip-ups: A number of children were born without the sanction of the community, though they appear to have been provided for just as if they’d been planned in accordance with the rules.
 Mothers were only given the care of their offspring for the first few years of life, while the community at large assumed responsibility for older children.

 5. The Shakers (1745-): The Simple Life